Jumping

 All horses need to work on rhythm and straightness Ronny has this group ride the triangle ground pole exercise to show how straight and rhythmic the horses are Its important to have established the forward rhythm before the first turn and not after the turn

-Kama Godek, 5* FEI Grand Prix jumper rider, holds the USHJA Trainer Certification and German Trainers Certification.
-In this video she coaches a rider warming up over a vertical and oxer on a large circle.
-The rider can spiral in slightly to adjust the distance, and using an opening rein over the...
+Grand prix jumper rider Kama Godek coaches a rider warming up over a vertical and oxer on a large circle.
+The rider can spiral in slightly to adjust the distance, and using an opening rein over the fence encourages the horse to land on the correct lead.
+Kama, a 5* FEI jumper rider, holds a USHJA ...

 Ronny offers tips for efficiently executing a rollback.
 There needs to be less hand involved in turning as it throws the horse off balance.
 He talks about how to give room for the hind leg to move under the horse through a turn while not blocking the forward motion.
 If the rider uses too much han...

-Kama Godek, 5* FEI Grand Prix jumper rider, holds the USHJA Trainer Certification and German Trainers Certification.
-Here she shows a fundamental exercise of a four-stride line over cavalletti with a focus on straightness.
-She likes this exercise because all horses can do it since it doesn’t matt...
+Grand prix jumper rider Kama Godek shows a fundamental exercise of a four-stride line over cavalletti with a focus on straightness.
+She likes this exercise because all horses can do it since it doesn’t matter how long their stride is.
+You can use the bend to adjust stride length between poles.
+Ka...

 • Introduction to Bending Line in Trot | Kama Godek